Solidarity as Social Transformation: Catholic Social Teaching in Public Life, Poverty, and Ecology

 Felipe Zegarra, a Peruvian diocesan priest and theology professor, reflects deeply on how Christian ethics must be re-centered on solidarity—a living, active expression of love that transforms both individuals and society.
-Drawing from pastoral experience in one of Lima’s poorest neighborhoods, Zegarra reminds us that solidarity is not mere pity but the heart of Gospel living.
+Drawing from pastoral experience in one of Lima’s poorest neighborhoods, Zegarra reminds us that solidarity is not mere pity but the heart of Gospel living and a guiding principle for social responsibility.

-For readers who want to explore Catholic Social Teaching at home, tools like a Catholic Social Teaching Study Bible or a simple journal for reflection and action can help deepen prayerful engagement with the poor.
+For readers who want to explore Catholic Social Teaching at home, tools like a Catholic Social Teaching Study Bible or a simple journal for reflection and action can help deepen prayerful engagement with the social realities that shape our world.

 “Solidarity is not an optional virtue—it is the organizing principle of Christian life and social transformation.”